 Fish has become something fundamental in Japanese culture, almost all recipes have fish or seafood.

-Read too: 130 Types of Sushi – Urumaki, Hossomaki, Nigiri
+Read also: 130 Types of Sushi – Urumaki, Hossomaki, Nigiri

 Aesthetics and appearance

-The Japanese care a lot about the aesthetics and appearance of things.
-This is noticed in Japanese arts such as Ikebana, Bonsai, Japanese gardens, calligraphy, and tea ceremony are all linked to aesthetics.
+The Japanese are very concerned with the aesthetics and appearance of things.
+This is noted in Japanese arts such as Ikebana, Bonsai, Japanese gardens, calligraphy, and the tea ceremony, all of which are linked to aesthetics.

 Apart from that, we also noticed how things in Japan look flashy, even the food is beautiful and organized.
 The Japanese really love to cook!